brunoklein99/deep-learning-notes/README.md

 ## 3.1 Orthogonalization

 Orthogonalization or orthogonality is a system design property that assures that modifying an instruction or  a  component  of an algorithm  will not  create or  propagate side  effects  to  other  components  of  the system.
-It becomeseasier to verify the algorithms independently from one another, it reduces testing and development time.
+It becomes easier to verify the algorithms independently from one another, it reduces testing and development time.

-When a supervised learning system is design, these are the 4 assumptions that needs to be true and orthogonal.
+When a supervised learning system is designed, these are the 4 assumptions that needs to be true and orthogonal.

 1. Fit training set well in cost function (~ Human level performance)
-* If it doesn’t fit well,the use of a bigger neural network or switching to a better optimization algorithmmight help.
+* If it doesn’t fit well, the use of a bigger neural network or switching to a better optimization algorithm might help.

 2. Fit dev set well on cost function
 * If it doesn’t fit well, regularization or using bigger training set might help.